eldarion/eldarion-ajax/README.md

 link, the trigger would be fired on the ```<a>``` element.
 This, of course, bubbles up, but allows you to easily listen only for events on particular tags.

-Every event also sends as it's first parameter, the element itself, in case you were listing at a higher level in the chain, you still would have easy access to the relevant node.
+Every event also sends as its first parameter, the element itself, in case you were listing at a higher level in the chain, you still would have easy access to the relevant node.